Cyclone Xavier (2017)

-Cyclone Xavier is a European windstorm which crossed northern Europe in early October 2017.
+Cyclone Xavier is a European windstorm that swept across northern Europe in early October 2017.
 Germany was the worst affected country, with high winds between 4 and 6 October causing severe damage, including in and around Berlin.
 Further damage was reported in the Czech Republic, where the highest winds of up to 125 mph were recorded, and in Poland.

 Development

 Coming from the North Atlantic Ocean, the depression travelled 3000 km within 24 hours.
 During the night of 4 October, Xavier moved across Great Britain towards the North Sea arriving at the border region between Denmark and Germany on 5 October late in the morning.
 Later on 5 October, the most powerful areas of the storm developed at the south-western flank of the depression's center.
 At noon, the storm had reached the northern German states of Lower Saxony and Schleswig-Holstein and swept across Saxony-Anhalt and the southern parts of Mecklenburg-Vorpommern in the afternoon.
 In the evening of 5 October, Xavier arrived in Brandenburg, Berlin, Thuringia and Saxony.
 For several hours, severe storm with wind speeds of 10 Beaufort, gust of 117 kph and single gusts up to 12 Beaufort coming from West to Northwest were recorded there.
 The lowest pressure recorded in Germany was 985 hPa.

 Storm Xavier reached hurricane strength at many locations.
 On the Brocken mountain in Germany, the wind speed reached 178 kph while 120 kph was recorded on Spiekeroog island in the North Sea.
 On Mount Sněžka in the Czech Republic, a peak speed of 202 kph was observed.